Chealkin/etchasketch/readme.md

-Creating an in-browser etchasketch as a project for TOP
+Creating an in-browser etchasketch as a project for TOP.